brunomontezano/dmenu-bruno/README.md

 # dmenu-bruno

-This repository contain my dmenu build already patched.
+This repository contain my dmenu build already patched with alpha for transparency and some others.

 ## Dependencies